Welcome!

 When your tenancy ends, we may inspect your room to ensure that it is in a condition similar to that in which you started renting it.
 If repair work needs to be done, this will be added to your final bill.
 If you have damaged your walls by affixing objects to them, this will need to be repaired.

-Expect to receive your bond back about six weeks after you move out.
+Expect to receive your bond back about two weeks after you move out.
+Here is the process we follow:

 We will prepare and send you a "Tenant's Financial Report".
-This tabulates every aspect of your financial relationship with us - the payments we received, the rent you accrued and your share of the utility bills.
-We cannot create an accurate final financial report until all of the bills relating to your stay have arrived.
-These will all have arrived within a month of your departure date.
+This tabulates every aspect of your financial relationship with us - the payments we received, and the rent you accrued.

 Once we have sent you the final report, you will need to review this and let us know if you agree that it is accurate.
 Once we agree, we can sort out how the final amount is settled.
 If we owe you money, we will return your bond in full.
 If, as is more common, the final amount is in our favour we can split the bond to cover this amount.
 The bond is integrally involved in this final settlement process.
 For this reason, we cannot return it to you until we have agreed on the final amount and how it will be settled.